Jonah-Douglas/Bright-Skies/README.md

 # bright-skies
-Technology for Social Good - Bright Skies Mobile Application
+Bright Skies Mobile Application - Technology for Social Good Project
+Developers: Melody Grappo, Zack Doll, Jonah Douglas, Piper Wolters

 This application aims to inform users about solar energy and how realistic it is, based on the user's location.
 We provide a mpa interface for users to enter their location, and we output statistics regarding environmental and monetary benefits.
 Other features include an energy calculator to explain what a kilowatt hour really is, frequently asked questions, general information about solar panels, and an about us page describing the team.